-Native to the Mediterranean, growing artichokes (Cynara scolymus) requires cool nights and warm days.
-Aside from providing delicious, tender thistles for the table, the plants themselves are gorgeous!
-They grow to 5 feet across and almost as high with beautiful gray fuzzy foliage.
+Native to the Mediterranean, globe artichokes (Cynara scolymus) require cool nights and warm days.
+Aside from providing delicious, unique finger food for the table, the plants themselves are beautiful!
+Artichokes grow up to 5 feet across and almost as high with beautiful silvery-green foliage and fragrant purple thistles.

-Each spring, mix compost into your growing area.
-Artichokes require sandy, fast draining soil and cool temperatures to thrive.
-They need regular water for an ample harvest, but if you just like the look of the plant and don’t want the thistles for your table, they will survive on very little water.
+Each spring, mix organic compost or pure forest humus into your garden plot (see How to Prepare Garden Soil for Planting).
+Artichokes require sandy, fast-draining soil and cool temperatures to thrive.
+They need regular water for an ample harvest, but if you just like the look of the plant and don’t want to eat these tender thistles, they will survive on very little water.
 Artichokes are susceptible to freezing and do best where the temperature remains constant year round.

-Plant artichokes in a location in full sun from bare root stock in January or from container grown stock later in the spring.
-To grow artichokes in cold winter climates, protect the root with several inches of straw mulch or better yet, grow them in large containers and move to a protected location when the temperature drops.
+Plant globe artichokes in a location with full sun from bare root stock in January or from container grown stock later in the spring.
+To cultivate artichokes in cold winter climates, protect the root with several inches of straw mulch.
+Expert cold-weather gardeners go one better and grow them outdoors in large containers, and then move them to a protected location when the temperature drops.
 Fertilize (after you see greenery) with a small amount of all-purpose fish fertilizer.
-Micronutrients from seaweed extract can be beneficial also.
+Micronutrients from seaweed extract are also beneficial.

 Once the harvest is over, cut the plants back to 1-2 inches off the ground to try for a second harvest.
 New sprouts will form at the base of the plant.
 At the end of the season, allow the plant to dry out after the leaves begin to turn yellow.
 Once the foliage has died down and dried, remove it from the plant and put down a layer of organic compost to enrich the soil for next years crop.